codepool/codepool.github.io/_posts/2018-10-02-building-a-real-world-app-with-neo4j.markdown

 {% endhighlight %}

-We have created relationships and few more nodes on the fly.
-That's the beauty of Neo4j - we can add nodes and relationships dynamically to the existing graph.
-We can even modify or add properties to nodes and relationships.
+We have created relationships and few more nodes.
+A node is written inside parentheses () and relationships in square brackets [].
+In Neo4j we can add nodes and relationships dynamically to the existing graph.
+We can even modify or add properties of nodes and relationships.
 Our graph will now look like the following which is very easy to visualize how the entire data is connected.

 ![image](/assets/img/neo4j.png)